 How do you calculate net debt?

-As your pretty much imagined, the net debt formula is:
+As you pretty much imagined, the net debt formula is:

 You can find the first two items in the liabilities section and the third one in the assets section of a company's accounts.
 Here it is important to mention one variation to the net debt.

-Some analysts and investors only consider the liabilities that charge interest.
+Some analysts and investors only consider the **liabilities that charge interest.
 In such case, you would not consider accounts payable, wages payables, dividends payable, among others that do not bear interest.
-We prefer to call such debt financial debt.
-It would include:
+That debt is called: Net Financial Debt.
+(NFD) It would include: